benmarwick/kwakmarwickaas2015/readme.md

 The `analysis/` folder contains an R markdown file that, when executed, will generate the figures found in the manuscript.

-Also within the `analysis/` folder is the `data/` folder which contains three CSV files.
+Also within the `analysis/` folder is the `data/` folder which contains CSV files.

+"sampling_Kimpo.CSV" and "sampling_Sosa.CSV" are the data files of the entire collected samples in this paper.

 "CSIA_KM.CSV" and "CSIA_SS.CSV" are the data files of GC-MS and compound specific isotope analysis.
-CSIA_KM.CSV contains data from samples from the Kimpo-Yangchon site.
-CSIA_SS.CSV contains data from  from the Sosa-Dong site
+CSIA_KM.CSV contains data from the Kimpo-Yangchon site.
+CSIA_SS.CSV contains data from the Sosa-Dong site.

 "GC-MS_exported_data_Figure5a/b.CSV" is the data file that includes retention time and peak area data of the GC-MS chromatogram in the paper (Figure 5).